t4rra/CCStopper/README.md

 ## Installation

 1. Get the latest [release](https://github.com/eaaasun/CCStopper/releases/latest)
-2. Extract the ZIP file (This is important, CCStopper will not work without the additional scripts in the additional folders)
+2. Extract the ZIP file (This is important, CCStopper will not work without the additional scripts in the additional folders.
+Also, antivirus may block it from running in the downloads folder.)
 3. Run CCStopper.bat
 4. Select an option
 5. Prevent profit (for Adobe)